 While at the ambo, I struggled to read the lines of the Book of Wisdom, even though I had already rehearsed it at home.
 This is the latest sign I’ll probably have to wear glasses for the first time in my life.
 But while my vision was a blur, Father Peter Dowd’s homily about the gospel of the parable of the ten bridesmaids was crystal-clear.
 It was also a reality check for me.
 The gospel was about being prepared at all times.
-The homily was partly about retrospectively reflecting what we could have missed in this life through the testimonies of the dying.
+The homily was partly about retrospectively reflecting on what we could have missed in this life through the testimonies of those on their deathbeds.

 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

 We all have dreams when we were young.
-Some of us wanted to own a luxury car, others want to travel the world, and there are those who want to become an airline pilot, like me.
+Some of us wanted to own a luxury car, others want to travel the world, and there are those who want to become airline pilots, like me.
 Circumstances of varying degrees divert our dreams from a priority to a backup plan.
-I knew people who pursued college degrees different from their dreams out of obedience to parents.
+I knew people who pursued college degrees differently from their dreams out of obedience to their parents.
 There are those who could not make a leap in life — change jobs or move overseas — because peers said it was too risky or too foolish of a plan.

-While taking the light rail to a Chinese restaurant in downtown Sydney with friends on a rainy Sunday night, I thought we should alight at one station but someone said otherwise.
-We ended up stopping further away and a friend slipped on a puddle of water and hurt her hip.
+While taking the light rail to a Chinese restaurant in downtown Sydney with friends on a rainy Sunday night, I thought we should alight at Chinatown but someone said it should be at Haymarket, a station further.
+We ended up stopping further away and the one who made an incorrect suggestion slipped on a puddle of water and hurt her hip.